Dhruvcoder1312/Customer_segmentation/README.md

 Project Steps
 1. Data Loading and Preprocessing
 Load the Data: Load the dataset using Pandas.
 Data Cleaning: Check for missing values and handle them appropriately.
-In this case, the dataset is clean with no missing values.
 Feature Selection: Select relevant features for clustering.
 We will use 'Age', 'Annual Income (k$)', and 'Spending Score (1-100)'.
 2. Data Exploration and Visualization
 Descriptive Statistics: Generate summary statistics for the numerical features.